Logiqx/gps-details/docs/articles/1-basics/README.md

 The satellites are neither geostationary nor geosynchronous as they are orbiting the earth approximately once every 12 hours.
 If you want to be more accurate, GPS satellites orbit the earth twice every [sidereal day](https://en.wikipedia.org/wiki/Sidereal_time) which is approximately 23h 56m.
 GLONASS, Galileo and BeiDou satellites have slightly different altitudes and thus different orbital periods, but all in the region of 20,000 - 23,000 km above the earth and orbiting the earth approximately twice a day.

 The [animation](https://commons.wikimedia.org/wiki/File:GPS24golden.gif) below shows 21 GPS satellites orbiting the earth in 6 different [orbital planes](https://en.wikipedia.org/wiki/Orbital_plane).
 It can be seen that the number of visible satellites from a specific location changes over time and is shown in red.
-Right now in Feb 2024 there are roughly 30 operational GPS satellites.
+Right now in February 2024 there are roughly 30 operational GPS satellites.
 GLONASS, Galileo and BeiDou each have around have 24 operational satellites, so there are in excess of 100 operational GNSS satellites orbiting the earth.

 ![GPS constellation](img/GPS24golden.gif)